Making good nutritional decisions

 There is a huge difference between bad and good fats.
 A study in the journal Diabetes Care found that a diet rich in monounsaturated fats (such as almonds) may prevent the accumulation of abdominal fat.
 Combining fats and carbs in the same meal will keep your blood sugar stable and help you avoid hunger-inducing spikes and dips.
-When picking and choosing from what fats to incorporate in your diet, think of avocados, eggs, salmon, nuts and avoid trans fats or keep them to a minimum.
+When picking and choosing from what fats to incorporate into your diet, think of avocados, eggs, salmon, nuts and avoid trans fats or keep them to a minimum.

 6. Cut the Junk

 When you eat better, you’ll feel better.
-While it may be fun to indulge, the overall feeling that after overindulging often isn’t worth it.
+While it may be fun to indulge, the overall feeling after overindulging often isn’t worth it.
 If you love sweets and other snack foods try to think of substitutes.
 There are many different organic and natural companies that have a line of sweet or salty treats.
-They are better than the full fat versions, but they still aren’t the healthiest options, so treat them as a reward.
+They are better than the full-fat versions, but they still aren’t the healthiest options, so treat them as a reward.

 7. Eating Shouldn’t be a ‘Process’